cdt4/Raven_pe_analyzer/README.md

 I may update it in the future to use rust but thats a long way away

+## Updates
+v 2.0 split the 2 monolithic files into split up sub folders and ect v 1 release

 # ⚠️ Disclaimer
 ### Raven detects potentially malicious techniques.
 ### It may flag legitimate software that uses sensitive operations.
 ### Always verify with multiple sources before acting.

 ### A suspicious rating means “investigate further,” not “definitely malicious.”